phpDocumentor/phpDocumentor/docs/references/phpdoc/types.rst

         }

-11. **callback**, the element to which this type applies is a pointer to a function call.
+11. **callable**, the element to which this type applies is a pointer to a function call.
 This may be any type of callback as defined in the PHP manual at http://php.net/manual/en/language.pseudo-types.php.